-Medical specialists refer to an unfulfilled to desire to have children, or sterility, in cases where couples have engaged in unprotected intercourse for a period of one year without resulting in pregnancy.
-For more information on this subject, please read the page entitled Unfulfilled Desire for Children.
+Medical specialists refer to an unfulfilled wish for children or sterility if a couple has unprotected intercourse for a time period of one year and still does not achieve pregnancy.
+For more information on this subject, please read the page entitled unfulfilled wish for children.

 There are several different methods of determining this fertile period with varying degrees of accuracy: